Yomin/librj/README.md

 Retrieving multiple values from one record has therefore complexity O(1) in means of record traversal.
 If the record matching critera are not met the following records are searched.
+This is not true if the 'only' methods are used.
 The search ends if the starting from record is reached again.

 Multiple invocations of the mentioned methods with matching critera contained by multiple records would only operate on the same record.
-Therefore for every of these methods next and previous methods are available which skips the current matched record and proceed with the next/previuous.
+Therefore for every of these methods 'next' and 'prev' methods are available which skips the current matched record and proceed with the next/previuous.
 If some unique matching criteria is used the normal methods are sufficient.